Make Existing PowerPoints Accessible

-Lists feature prominently in many PowerPoint presentations.
+Lists are a useful format to organize information and feature prominently in PowerPoint presentations.
 Bulleted lists are useful as talking points and numbered lists organize outlines and instructions.
-SmartArt are graphical representations of lists using shapes and colours to demarcate list items.
-As lists indicate a specific meaning visually, lists must be created properly to be accessible and to ensure everyone understands the information in your slides.
+As lists visually indicate a specific meaning, lists must be created properly to be accessible and to ensure everyone understands the information in your material.
 PowerPoint’s Check Accessibility tool does not check lists for accessibility, so this process must be manually done.

 Who benefits from accessible lists

 Creating lists using asterisks or dashes will not inform assistive technology that the content is part of a list.
 A manually created list may look like a list but does not function as a list.
-It is important that everyone is made aware of the presence of a list.
+It is important that everyone is made aware of the presence of a list and its structure.

 The following demonstrates screen reader software reading properly and improperly built lists.